 Blue Cash cards from American Express®

-Blue Cash Everyday offers a generous 3 percent cash back at U.S. supermarkets up to $6,000 per year in purchases and then 1 percent.
+Blue Cash Everyday® Card From American Express offers 3 percent cash back at U.S. supermarkets up to $6,000 per year in purchases and then 1 percent.
 There is no annual fee, and you will also earn a $150 statement credit after spending $1,000 in purchases within the first three months.

 Either American Express Blue Cash card is a great choice to carry on your vacation.
-You’ll earn 2 percent cash back at U.S. gas stations and select U.S. department stores with the Everyday card and 3% with the Preferred– perfect if you realize you forgot to pack a clothing item you’ll need during your trip.
+You’ll earn 3 percent cash back at U.S. gas stations with the Preferred card and 2% back at U.S. gas stations and select U.S. department stores with the Everyday– perfect if you realize you forgot to pack a clothing item you’ll need during your trip.

 Bank of America® Cash Rewards credit card